Andrea Lázaro García

 Andrea Lázaro García (born 4 November 1994) is a Spanish professional tennis player.

-She has career-high WTA rankings of world No. 174 in singles, achieved on 9 June 2025, and No. 162 in doubles, set on 31 October 2022.
-She has won ten singles and eight doubles titles on the ITF Women's Circuit.
+She has career-high WTA rankings of world No. 136 in singles, achieved on 21 September 2026, and No. 162 in doubles, set on 31 October 2022.
+She has won ten singles titles and nine doubles titles on the ITF Women's Circuit.

 Lázaro García made her WTA Tour debut at the 2021 Internationaux de Strasbourg, where she qualified for the main draw, but lost to Bianca Andreescu in the first round.